Gibson Technology

 Gibson Technology is an automotive and motorsport company based at Repton, Derbyshire, England.
-It was founded by Bill Gibson as "Zytek Engineering" in 1981.
+It was founded by Bill Gibson and Brian Mason as Zytek Engineering in 1981.

-Ownership History
+Ownership history

-In 1981 Gibson founded the Zytech Group with two main divisions: Zytek Automotive, based at Fradley, Staffordshire; and Zytek Engineering, based at Repton, Derbyshire.
+In 1981 Gibson and Mason founded the Zytek Group with two main divisions: Zytek Automotive, based at Fradley, Staffordshire; and Zytek Engineering, based at Repton, Derbyshire.

-In 2000, Motorola procured 19% of the Zytek Automotive and in 2006 this passed to Continental AG, a German engineering company, who purchased all of Motorola's automotive divisions & subsequently started raising their stock-holding of Zytek Automotive to 50%.
+In 2000, Motorola procured 19% of the Zytek Automotive.
+In 2006, this passed to Continental AG, a German engineering company, who purchased all of Motorola's automotive divisions and subsequently started raising their stock-holding of Zytek Automotive to 50%.
 Since 2014, Zytek Automotive has been part of Continental AG after they purchased the whole business.